 Depending on the type of data you want to clear, Macs have three main types of cache: browser, application or user cache, and system cache.
 Let’s have a look at their differences.

-But if you do not visit the website regularly or it was a one-time case, all this information will be dead weight in the memory of your device.
+But if you do not visit the website regularly or it was a one-time case, all this information will be dead weight in your device’s memory.

 When developing applications, software engineers always indicate files that need to be cached.
-This is the key to stable and fast operation of the application even in the absence of internet or with poor connection.
-After creating the cache data, the application updates it only as needed, but this data takes up space on the hard disk, and the amount can be different depending on the functionality of the app.
+This is the key to the stable and fast operation of the application, even in the absence of the internet or poor connection.
+After creating the cache data, the application updates it only as needed.
+Still, this data takes up space on the hard disk, and the amount can be different depending on the app’s functionality.